ESS Tech Inc. (GWH) – Don’t Believe the Hype: Check The Facts

-ESS Tech Inc. (NYSE: GWH) is -55.14% lower on its value in year-to-date trading and has touched a low of $1.01 and a high of $5.75 in the current 52-week trading range.
+ESS Tech Inc. (NYSE: GWH) is -48.97% lower on its value in year-to-date trading and has touched a low of $1.01 and a high of $5.75 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The GWH stock was last observed hovering at around $1.12 in the last trading session, with the day’s loss setting it -0.03% off its average median price target of $4.00 for the next 12 months.
-It is also 90.09% off the consensus price target high of $11.00 offered by 9 analysts, but current levels are 39.44% higher than the price target low of $1.80 for the same period.
+The GWH stock was last observed hovering at around $1.14 in the last trading session, with the day’s gains setting it 0.1% off its average median price target of $3.00 for the next 12 months.
+It is also 69.0% off the consensus price target high of $4.00 offered by 7 analysts, but current levels are 31.11% higher than the price target low of $1.80 for the same period.

 Sponsored